We are helping to take the shameful EU-Turkey refugee deal to court,

 This act of solidarity changed Shabbir’s life irrevocably.
 For helping a Christian, he was labelled a heretic and forced to flee his town.
 Several members of his family and close circle have now been murdered by the extremists.
 His wife and children have gone into hiding.
 If Shabbir returns home, the extremists will almost certainly try to kill him.

 After a horrific journey during which his father also perished, Shabbir lives in a state of limbo in Lesvos, Greece, where he has been since March 2016.
 His appeals for asylum having been turned down, he is now awaiting deportation under the terms of the EU-Turkey deal.
-You can read more on his harrowing story below.
+You can read more on this harrowing story in our FAQ section below and watch Yanis' account of Shabbir's experience.

 Shabbir’s case could bring the whole shameful deal down